-Staff will review the draft scope of work with the City Council on September 27, 2022.
-Following this meeting, staff will compile feedback received from both the PRC and Council to finalize the scope of work and issue an RFP this fall for a consultant.
-Once a consultant starts the project, a timeline to provide updates of the project to the PRC will be established.
+Staff will compile feedback received from both the PRC and Council to incorporate into the final scope of work and issue a Request for Proposals this fall for a consultant.
+Once a consultant starts the project, a timeline to provide updates on the project to the PRC and Council will be established.